akifkhan75/HTMX-chatrooms/README.md

 ## Setup

 1. Clone this repository or download the files
-2. run npm install
+2. npm install
-3. run npm run dev
+3. npm run dev

 ## Usage